Piano Tuner in Inverclyde, Renfrewshire, Glasgow, the west of Scotland and beyond.

 Tel: 07714959806

-Some books have links to Amazon.
-As an Amazon Associate I earn from any qualifying purchases made via these links.
+As an Amazon Associate I earn from any qualifying purchases made via links.

 The Secret Piano Zhu-Xaio Mei, Translated from French by Ellen Hinsey.
 AmazonCrossing 2012

 The description of the music conservatory degenerating under Mao's ideologies is chilling.
 First to a music institute where you had to be completely politically correct, then to a music school with no music, and finally to a music school with no music and no students.
-Here we have a first-hand description of what it was like at that time when talented professional people were taken from productive work and study and made to live in vile circumstances doing vile tasks.
-It is difficult to see that any benefit whatever came to the Chinese people though this.
+A first-hand description of what it was like at that time when talented professionals were taken from productive work and study and made to live in vile circumstances doing vile tasks.
 The writer's description is vivid.
 Later in the book she reflects on the era, and gives her opinion of Mao, his ideas and his refusal to admit any mistake.

 The descriptions of the power of music as a rock in her life are moving and music triumphs in the end, along with the writer's spirit.